MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 Workplace Analytics Azure Templates includes the Process Explorer template that helps you understand where your organization or team is investing or expending valuable time.

 You can use Process Explorer to categorize processes, projects, meetings, and other activities.
-You can either upload a .csv dataset for meeting activity or connect to a blob (cloud) storage location for meeting and email activity.
+You can either upload a .csv dataset to analyze meeting activity or connect to a blob (cloud) storage location to analyze meeting and email activity.

-After you upload a dataset, you can use the word cloud to help you decide what categories to add for analysis by viewing words found in the meeting activity.
+After you upload a dataset, you can use the Query Builder to help you decide what categories to add for analysis with the word cloud.
 You can select category names or phrases from the word cloud to view those meetings and then categorize them.

 After you categorize a good sample of meetings into the specified categories, you can: